andOlga/umineko-catbox-english/README.md

 The Switch emulator [Ryujinx](https://ryujinx.org/) is compatible with the game and the patch.

-To install the patch, [download](../../releases/latest/download/patch_atmos.zip) the Atmosphere version, then choose File -> Open Ryujinx Folder.
+To install the patch, [download](../../releases/latest/download/patch_atmos.zip) the Atmosphère version (Ryujinx is 100% Atmosphere-compatible), then choose File -> Open Ryujinx Folder.
 Navigate to the "mods" directory and extract the entire archive to that location.

 ### On PC (via Yuzu)